phax/ph-web/README.md

 # News and noteworthy

+* v9.0.6 - work in progress
+    * Fixed potential NPE in `EmailAttachmentMicroTypeConverter` if the attachment cannnot be read
 * v9.0.5 - 2018-10-11
     * Changed `IContentTransferEncoding` to deliver a full codec and not just a decoder
     * Extended `NetworkPortHelper` with a remote port status checker